dandelion/dandelion.github.io/datatables/features/export/activateexport.md

 ### Export :: Exporting data

 **Dandelion-Datatables** allows you to export your tables in multiple formats.
+Note that for now, only table with DOM sources can be exported (support for AJAX sources will added soon).

 <br />
 #### Available formats